evolvingstuff/vdw2/content/posts/vitamin-d-infographics-1-image-summaries.md

 <img src="https://d378j1rmrlek7x.cloudfront.net/attachments/png/vitamin-d-infographic.png" alt="image" width="500">

-The author of this infographic has also made graphics on VitaminDWiki: <a href="/posts/vitamin-d-is-not-snake-oil" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D is NOT snake oil">Vitamin D is NOT snake oil</a> in 2010 and [Benefits of supplements (vitamin D is not snake oil) - Aug 2013](/posts/benefits-of-supplements-vitamin-d-is-not-snake-oil)
+The author of this infographic has also made graphics on VitaminDWiki: [Vitamin D is NOT snake oil](/posts/vitamin-d-is-not-snake-oil) in 2010 and [Benefits of supplements (vitamin D is not snake oil) - Aug 2013](/posts/benefits-of-supplements-vitamin-d-is-not-snake-oil)

 ---